Useful phone numbers Turkey, apps & more

 Istanbul City Buses

 Istanbul has an extensive and inexpensive bus system.
-I mean where else can you catch a bus like the 500T that takes 3 hours to complete its route and costs only 7tl.
+I mean where else can you catch a bus like the 500T that takes 3 hours to complete its route and costs less than couple of dollars?
 The IETT website and their new as of 2023 Mobiett App have all the bus numbers, route maps and bus stop names you’ll need, as well as cross-references for each route showing other buses that stop in the same places.
 I’ve given the link for the English page but if that isn’t working, change it to Turkish because the original pages almost always work.

 Istanbul Ferries